Hypnosis

 training to overcome the effects of previous experience.

-difficult aspect of changing negative thinking is noticing the thinking
+step of changing negative thinking is noticing the thinking patterns

-pattern in the first place.
-Thoughts that occur in response to triggering
+in the first place.
+Thoughts that occur in response to triggering events

-events are so deeply ingrained and usually happen so fast that we arent
+are so deeply ingrained and usually happen so fast that we arent even

-even aware of them.
-Thats why it can seem as though an event causes
+aware of them.
+Thats why it can seem as though an event causes an

 Therefore,